-A diversity of affordable housing and support options in and outside the DTES is needed to offer more choice for all residents; help the community become more resilient; and help neighbourhoods city-wide become more socially sustainable.
+A diversity of affordable housing and support options in and outside the DTES is needed to offer more choice for all residents, thereby assisting the community to become more resilient and neighbhourhoods city-wide to become more socially sustainable.
 Housing and health needs can change over the course of a lifetime so adaptable responses both inside and outside the neighbourhood will improve housing options for residents over the long-term.
 Affordable, flexible and appropriate housing and unit design that supports residents to age in place will continue to be important as the population ages.
-Culturally conscientious design attributes that consider the need for seniors and various types of family structures over the course of an individual's life cycle in the DTES will support socially sustainable housing models for both individuals and families.
+Culturally conscientious design attributes that consider the need for seniors and various types of family structures over the course of an individual's lifecycle in the DTES will support socially sustainable housing models for both individuals and families.

 Local businesses and the economy will benefit from growth and diversification of housing options in the neighbourhood.
-The plan will increase market rent and affordable home ownership opportunities for moderate-income households and improve social sustainability close to jobs and the urban centre.
+The plan will increase market rent and affordable homeownership opportunities for moderate-income households and improve social sustainability close to jobs and the urban centre.
 Market development will be the fastest growing housing type over the next 30-years.
 Overall, an estimated 10,000 new units will be accommodated in this period and the following policies will assist in achieving greater housing diversity and social sustainability.

-9.1.1 Offer a variety of housing choices and community facilities for a sustainable community that is home to a mix of households including tenure, size, income, age and culture (see 6.0 Places).

-- 9.1.2 Seek special cultural considerations for housing for Indigenous singles as well as families, including inter-generational housing. - 9.1.3 Continue to seek additional social and market rental housing opportunities, including "scattered supportive housing" options, across the city, to enable housing choice outside of the DTES. - 9.1.4 Unless otherwise indicated, the target for family social housing units will be 25 per cent of all social housing units in new developments.
-Family units will be two or three bedrooms designed in accordance with the High Density Housing for Families with Children Guidelines and located on lower floors. - 9.1.5 In market housing, unless otherwise indicated, require that a minimum of 25 per cent of units in new multi-family developments have two and three bedroom units for families designed in accordance with the High Density Housing for Families with Children Guidelines and located on lower floors.
+- 9.1.1 Offer a variety of housing choices and community facilities for a sustainable community that is home to a mix of households including tenure, size, income, age and culture (see Chapter 6.0 Places). - 9.1.2 Seek special cultural considerations for housing for Aboriginal singles as well as families, including intergenerational housing. - 9.1.3 Continue to seek additional social and market rental housing opportunities, including 'scattered supportive housing' options, across the city, to enable housing choice outside of the DTES. - 9.1.4 Unless otherwise indicated, the target for family social housing units will be 25 percent of all social housing units in new developments.
+Family units will be two or three bedrooms designed in accordance with the High Density Housing for Families with Children and located on lower floors. - 9.1.5 In market housing, unless otherwise indicated, require that a minimum of 25 percent of units in new multifamily developments have two and three bedroom units for families designed in accordance with the High Density Housing for Families with Children Guidelines and located on lower floors. - 9.1.6 Explore incentives to facilitate development of rental housing, particularly on small frontage lots (less than 75 feet), in the area including exploring changes to the Parking Bylaw to provide tools to reduce the amount of parking required on site. - 9.1.7 Encourage greater affordability for low-income singles (including seniors and youth) in secured market rental units (e.g. through a housing agreement resulting from grants or changes in unit sizes for converted SRO units).

-- 9.1.7 Encourage greater affordability for lowincome singles (including seniors and youth) in secured market rental units (e.g. through a housing agreement resulting from grants or changes in unit sizes for converted SRO units). - 9.1.8 Support market opportunities for secondary rental for individuals and families in the DTES (e.g. secondary suites, laneway houses, rented condos). - 9.1.9 Consider mobility and sensory limitations, of seniors and other individuals, such as 'aging in place', by applying the safety and accessibility provision that are reflected in the Vancouver Building By-law. - 9.1.10 Encourage affordable home ownership opportunities for individuals and families.
+- 9.1.8 Support market opportunities for secondary rental for individuals and families in the DTES (e.g. secondary suites, laneway houses, rented condos). - 9.1.9 Consider mobility and sensory limitations of seniors and other individuals such as 'aging in place', by applying the safety and accessibility provision that are reflected in the Vancouver Building Bylaw. - 9.1.10 Encourage affordable homeownership opportunities for individuals and families.